louvrmat000/Portfolio/Personal project Part 1.md

 ###  Entry 10, December 31st###

-####  Odd-toed ungulates (horse like creature) ####
+####  Odd-toed ungulates (horse-like creature) ####

-They will be counted as one due to their similarness
+They will be counted as one due to their similarness.

-There are about 108,810,500 or 108.8105 million Odd-toed ungulates who breath 10 times per minute.
-10 (breathing rate of Odd-toed ungulates) / 20 (breathing rate of humans) = 0.5.
-Since there is half tree per human: 0.5 (tree per human) x 0.5 (increase of breathing rate between Odd-toed ungulates and humans) = 0.25 (tree per Odd-toed ungulate).
-108,810,500 (number of Odd-toed ungulate) x 0.25 (tree per Odd-toed ungulate) = 27,202,625 or 27.202625 million trees (for every Odd-toed ungulate on Earth).
+There are about 108,810,500 or 108.8105 million odd-toed ungulates who breath 10 times per minute.
+10 (breathing rate of odd-toed ungulates) / 20 (breathing rate of humans) = 0.5.
+Since there is half tree per human: 0.5 (tree per human) x 0.5 (increase of breathing rate between odd-toed ungulates and humans) = 0.25 (tree per Odd-toed ungulate).
+108,810,500 (number of odd-toed ungulate) x 0.25 (tree per odd-toed ungulate) = 27,202,625 or 27.202625 million trees (for every odd-toed ungulate on Earth).

 https://en.wikipedia.org/wiki/List_of_odd-toed_ungulates_by_population